-Although the numbers of people smoking is at its lowest level since records began, approximately 1 in 5 adults continue to smoke in England and approximately 96,000 people die each year as a direct result of smoking.
+Although the number of people smoking is at its lowest level since records began, approximately 1 in 5 adults continue to smoke in England and approximately 96,000 people die each year as a direct result of smoking.

 Most smokers want to quit but find it difficult due to the heavily addictive nature of nicotine.
 The majority of adult smokers start smoking as children making it a childhood decision that becomes an adult addiction.
 Smokers who start before the age of 16 are twice as likely to continue smoking in later life and are also more likely to be heavier smokers.
 Preventing children from starting smoking is key to reducing the long-term harm caused by smoking in our society.